turbot/guardrails-docs/docs/runbooks/getting-started-azure/attach-a-policy/index.md

 With the minimum TLS version set back to the default, `1.2`, the storage account now complies with the `Check: TLS 1.2` policy setting so Guardrails puts the storage account  into the `OK` state for that policy.

 You can override policies at any level.
-In the [next runbook](/guardrails/docs/runbooks/getting-started-azure/create-static-exception), we’ll create an exception that enables your test bucket to skip this check.
+In the [next runbook](/guardrails/docs/runbooks/getting-started-azure/create-static-exception), we’ll create an exception that enables your test storage account to skip this check.

 ## Progress tracker